Joseph Smith boasted that he did more than Jesus to keep a church together.

 Joseph Smith made a false prophecy (one of several).

-Joseph Smith said mothers have babies in eternity, and some are on thrones.
+Joseph Smith said that mothers have babies in eternity, and some are on thrones.

 "A question may be asked, ‘Will mothers have their children in eternity?'
 Yes!
 Yes!
 Mothers, you shall have your children," (Journal of Discourses, vol. 6, p.
 10).
 "Eternity is full of thrones, upon which dwell thousands of children reigning on thrones of glory, with not one cubit added to their stature," (Journal of Discourses, vol. 6, p.
 10).